 So you’re going on a girls weekend, you don’t know what to pack and your first instinct was probably, “Pack everything I own!”
 Woah, slow down there amigo.
-Before you go out to stock up on packing boxes, take a moment to read this carefully constructed list on what to take with you, otherwise we both know you’re inevitably going to pack at least 5,000 things you do not need.
+Before you go out to stock up on packing boxes, take a moment to read this carefully constructed list of what to take with you, otherwise, we both know you’re inevitably going to pack at least 5,000 things you do not need.

 Before we get started with the official ‘what to pack’ list, I offer you this sage advice: Allow enough time to pack so you can let your bag/suitcase/150 litre chest sit overnight then double-check what you’ve packed.
 It’s the same sort of concept as ‘don’t go to the grocery store when you’re hungry’.
 A 24 hour cool-down period and re-audit of your packing will help you realise you don’t need to take three pairs of boots and 64 bikinis on a 2 night trip to the Gold Coast.

 If you are going somewhere warm and tropical keep your bikini packing to a minimum.
 Yes, it’s tempting to pack every hot bikini you own, but don’t.
 I operate on a maximum of three which means I have one I’m wearing that day, one that’s wet from yesterday and still drying and one for tomorrow.
 Pack a (ONE) sarong or kaftan too and a beach towel.